zhengbangbo/chat-gpt-userscript/README.md

 - Safari install [TamperMonkey](https://www.tampermonkey.net/index.php?ext=dhdg&browser=safari) extension

 ### Install and use userscript

-Install the userscript provided by this project.
+Go to [Greasy Fork](https://greasyfork.org/scripts/456077) install the userscipt.

 When you are finished, open the userscript Manager in the browser and click userscript in the list to enable it.
 ## Inspired

 This project is inspired by [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension).